srl-labs/containerlab/docs/manual/published-ports.md

     The token is valid for 5 hours, once the token expires, the already established tunnels will continue to work, but to establish new tunnels a new token must be provided.

 ## Specify what to share
-To indicate which ports to share the users need to add `share` section under node/kind or default level of the [topology definition file](topo-def-file.md).
-In the example below, we decide to share SSH and gNMI services of `r1` node:
+To indicate which ports to publish the users need to add `publish` section under node/kind or default level of the [topology definition file](topo-def-file.md).
+In the example below, we decide to publish SSH and gNMI services of `r1` node:

 ```yaml
 name: demo